The area method and applications: Abstract

-In this paper we develop a general method for estimating correlations of the forms and for a fixed $1\leq l\leq x$ and where $G:\mathbb{N}\longrightarrow \mathbb{R}^{+}$.
-To distinguish between the two types of correlations, we call the first \textbf{type} $2$ correlation and the second \textbf{type} $1$ correlation.
-As an application we estimate the lower bound for the \textbf{type} $2$ correlation of the master function given by provided $\Upsilon(n)\Upsilon(n+l_0)>0$.
-We also use this method to provide a first proof of the twin prime conjecture by showing that for some $\mathcal{C}:=\mathcal{C}(2)>0$.
+for a fixed $1\leq l\leq x$ and where $G:\mathbb{N}\longrightarrow \mathbb{R}^{+}$.
+To distinguish between the two types of correlation, we call the first correlation the \textbf{type} $2$ correlation and the second the \textbf{type} $1$ correlation.
+As an application, we estimate the lower bound for the \textbf{type} $2$ correlation of the master function

+provided that $\Upsilon(n)\Upsilon(n+l_0)>0$.
+We also use this method to provide a first proof of the twin prime conjecture showing that